By Lianne Kolirin and Ben Rich

 How is antisemitism defined?

 Though not legally binding, the definition has been adopted by many governments and institutions.
-On 12 December 2016, the UK Government formally adopted the IHRA’s working definition of antisemitism:
+On 12 December 2016, the UK government formally adopted the IHRA’s working definition

 “Antisemitism is a certain perception of Jews, which may be expressed as hatred toward Jews.
 Rhetorical and physical manifestations of antisemitism are directed toward Jewish or non-Jewish individuals and/or their property, towards Jewish community institutions and religious facilities”.